Zymbit-Docs/docs/content/bootware-preview/_index.md

 zboot requires images in a particular format unique to zboot.
 An image conversion tool is provided.
 Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
 NOTE: This does not have to be done on the running device.
 The script can be run on any workstation.

+TODO: Update the sample image in the next step.
+This image is from Preview1

 > If you would like to get started with a sample image, we've converted the base image installed on the SCM for the preview to a zboot format.
 Otherwise, continue on to create your own image.
 Our example image can be downloaded from here:

 ```
 curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_ota.zi --output base_ota.zi
 ```